Skip to content

 What’s the deal with having multiple antennas?

 A transceiver antenna only emits in one plane.
-This is why, in order to calculate the distance and the direction of a victime, a digital beacon needs to triangulate based on the flux pattern of two antennas.
+This is why, in order to calculate the distance and the direction of a victim, a digital beacon needs to triangulate based on the flux pattern of two antennas.
 The main two antennas are “X” and “Y” and they are orientated perpendicularly inside your transceiver like an “L”.
 These two antennas are used for coarse search, but as you get closer to an emitting beacon, the signal of its antennas become tangled and cause bursts of erratic signals, called spikes.
 This is especially true in deep burial situations.
 In those situations, the strongest signal won’t be directly on top of the victim because of the circular flux lines that the buried transceiver emits.
 In order to solve this problem, modern avalanche transceivers have a third, vertically mounted, “Z” antenna that only turns on when the beacon gets closer to the signal it is receiving.
 Calculations in all three dimensions help greatly with locating a victim with more accuracy.

 An internal view of an avalanche transceiver, with the X and Y antennas visible